yardena/akka-crawler/README.md

 `Crawler` is a singleton, root actor of the application, it is watched by `Terminator` that shuts down JVM when `Crawler` stops.

-There are 2 important actors that do the actual work:
+There are 3 important actors that do the actual work:
 * `Fetcher` is a singleton asynchronously performing HTTP requests using [Akka Http Client](https://doc.akka.io/docs/akka-http/current/client-side/index.html) and [Akka implementation](https://doc.akka.io/docs/akka/current/stream/index.html) of [Reactive Streams](http://www.reactive-streams.org/)
 * `Parser` is a singleton asynchronously extracting links from page HTML using [JSoup](https://jsoup.org/)
+* `Filer` creates file path corresponding to the url and saves page to disk, by default into `./data` directory

 Each of these actors have different dedicated [executors](https://doc.akka.io/docs/akka/current/dispatchers.html) (thread pools) that suit the task of the actor, sandbox it, and can be independently tuned.